Bear attack: Recovery from bear attacks

 Aside from the large lacerations, fractures, and other wounds that can result from bear attacks, infections are also physically detrimental.
 A bear's mouth is full of potentially harmful bacteria, especially if the bear has been feeding on a gut pile or feces.
 Bear bites can result in infections common to most animal bites, including abscesses, sepsis, and even rabies.
 Though there is little data, what is available from bear bite statistics indicates that bears do not tend to carry many of the most well-known dangerous anaerobic bacteria strains in their normal oral flora; however, given the circumstances of most bear attacks, wound contamination from the environment is highly likely and means there is risk of tetanus and other external microbial agents.

 Recovery from bear attacks depends on the extent of damage, but often involves long-term medical treatment.
 As shown in the medical procedure led by Professor Shuzhong Guo, extreme cases of bear attacks have resulted in plastic surgeries and even facial transplants that, while successful, may take several years to complete and are sometimes fatal.

+In captivity

+Bear attacks have also happened in zoos and when bears are kept as pets.